oracle-livelabs/developer/dev-guide-ai-finance/graph-exercise/graph-exercise.md

-# Graph Developer Coding Exercise
+# Graph Developer Coding Challenge

 ## Introduction

-In this lab, you will complete an Graph developer coding exercise.
+In this lab, you will complete an Graph developer coding challenge.

 Estimated Time: 30 minutes